Photo: Bella Bridesmaids | Sarah Harvey

 Georgette

-Georgette is similar to chiffon, but it’s not as sheer and has a bit of a crepe-like surface texture.
-While it is a bit heavier than chiffon, it’s still lightweight and airy enough to wear in warm weather months.
+Georgette is similar to chiffon, but it’s not as sheer and has a slightly crepe-like surface texture.
+While it's a bit heavier than chiffon, it remains lightweight and airy enough to wear in warm weather months.

 Jersey